dd-Splunk/splunk-datalake/README.md

 - [ ] Define sourcetype `heure`
 - [ ] Create Tiered Index types
 - [ ] Set Up Ingest actions for each customer
+- [ ] Use yml to deploy apps on ds1 instead of environment variables
 - [ ] etc ..

 ## References